 Animals are not allowed in the CenturyLink Sports Complex, with the exception of certified guide animals for the disabled.

 There are three (3) ATM's inside the CenturyLink Sports Complex.
-Locations are as follows: In front of the Team Store on the main concourse, and on the boardwalk next to the Twins Gear Merchandise stands in the right field corner, and on the main concourse down the 3rd baseline.
+Locations are as follows: In front of the Team Store on the main concourse, and on the Boardwalk next to the Twins Gear Merchandise stand in the right field corner, and on the main concourse down the 3rd baseline.

 Autographs will be allowed prior to and after every game when time and Major League rules permit.
 Unfortunately, we can't guarantee that autograph opportunities will be available.
 For best results, be polite and have a pen or marker ready.